bacardi55/pimaton/docs/roadmap.md

   - ~~Add PiCamera overlay (countdown between pictures)~~
   - ~~Implement multi input in in both TUI and GUI mode~~ (for now: 'keyboard' and/or 'gui' - only 'keyboard' is usable in TUI mode so far)
   - ~~Add a command to generate the template file to facilitate user to personalize it~~
-  - Create pip package (will be usable (in a rough state) when tagging v0.0.3)
+  - ~~Create pip package (will be usable (in a rough state) when tagging v0.0.3)~~
-- v0.0.4 - Hardware (Might become v0.0.5):
+- v0.0.4 - Web (WIP):
+  - Sync
+  - email
+- v0.0.5 - Hardware:
   - Add GPIO input option
   - Camera Flash capability
-- v0.0.5 - Web (might become v0.0.4):
-  - Sync
-  - email
 - Unplanned:
   - Translations
   - Additional GUI options: enable/disable flash